yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 callTimeout               10000         Number of milliseconds allowed for Hive operations, such as open Txn, write, commit, abort. batchSize                 5000          Max number of events written to Hive in a single Hive transaction txnsPerBatch              1000          The number of desired transactions per Transaction batch. maxOpenConnections        500           Allow only this number of open connections.
-If this number is exceeded, the oldest connection is closed. autoCreatePartitions      true          Flume will automatically create the necessary Hive partitions to stream to **serializer**                          Specifies how to parse the incoming data format into fields and map them to columns in the hive table.
+If this number is exceeded, the least recently used connection is closed. autoCreatePartitions      true          Flume will automatically create the necessary Hive partitions to stream to **serializer**                          Specifies how to parse the incoming data format into fields and map them to columns in the hive table.
                                         Supported serializer names: DELIMITED